-prednisolone solution/syrup - oral, Orapred, Pediapred, Prelone (cont.)
+prednisolone liquid - oral, Orapred, Pediapred, Prelone (cont.)

 Report Problems to the Food and Drug Administration